Patient education: Hirsutism (excess hair growth in women) (Beyond the Basics)

 Duration of treatment — In women, androgen hormone concentrations decrease with age.
 Women in their 20s may need multi-year treatment to control the hirsutism.
 Women in their 30s and 40s have decreasing androgen concentrations; some women find that hormonal therapy is no longer necessary, but this is not true for all women.
 Hormonal treatments for hirsutism must be stopped before becoming pregnant.

 Treatment for hair growth related to PCOS — The hirsutism of polycystic ovary syndrome (PCOS) and idiopathic hirsutism are treated in similar ways.
 The treatment of PCOS may also involve treatment of infertility, diabetes, and risk factors for cardiovascular disease.
-(See "Patient information: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)
+(See "Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)

 Hair removal and lightening — Several methods can be used to physically remove or lighten excess hair so that it less noticeable.
 These methods can be used in conjunction with medication.
 However, women with hirsutism who are trying to become pregnant or are already pregnant cannot take medications for hirsutism.
 Pregnant women should ask their healthcare provider about the safety of the various mechanical and chemical treatment methods during pregnancy.
 Electrolysis and laser are both called “permanent hair reduction” techniques.
 However, for women with PCOS, hair will grow back after either treatment, unless medication to suppress hair growth is also taken (a birth control pill or antiandrogen).